zarrabeitia/adolpy/README.txt

 THIS IS A TOY PROJECT

-This code is published for teaching purposes.
+This code is published for learning purposes.
 You don't want to use it for for serious projects.
 I wrote it in about two days ("do you remember that the AD project is due this week? / Ooops...").
 There are higher quality AD libraries out there.
 This is simpler to use than most of the libraries out there, which may